Paraovarian cysts grow near your ovaries. These are sometimes mistaken for ovarian cysts, but they often don’t cause symptoms.

 Laparoscopic cystectomy.
 A cystectomy is a surgery to remove the cyst.
 A laparoscopic cystectomy uses a small incision in your abdomen.
 This is generally the first choice for getting rid of cysts because you will recover quickly with better results.

 Laparotomy.
 This surgery is an invasive open surgery that involves a large incision in your abdomen.
-Your doctor might do a laparotomy to look at more of your abdomen if you have complications from a paraovarian cyst or need emergency surgery.

 Complications of Paraovarian Cysts

 Sometimes paraovarian cysts can grow and cause other health problems.

 Torsion.
 Paraovarian cysts are held in place by special tissues called stalks.
 Sometimes the cyst can twist on a stalk.
 This is called torsion.
 It can cause serious side effects like: